 working with stress

-The body’s stress response and the way we manage and express this is directly linked to our Adrenal glands - two small glands that sit on the top of the kidneys.
-Although tiny in size the adrenals are massive in the functions that they do within the body such as influence our blood pressure, weight, blood sugar and the immune system on top of managing the way the body responds to everyday stress.
+The body’s stress response and the way we express and manage this process is directly to the Adrenals - the two small glands that sit on top of our kidneys.
+Although tiny in size the adrenals are massive when it comes to the functions that they influence within our body - aswell as managing the way the body responds to everyday stress, they are also involved in regulating our blood pressure, weight, blood sugar and the immune system.

 How Stress and the Adrenals are delicately entwined

-These tiny glands are responsible for the body’s primary survival due to their involvement with our “FIGHT and FLIGHT'“ response.
+These tiny glands are ultimately responsible for the body’s primary survival.
 This means anytime when we are in actual (or perceived) danger they respond by pumping cortisol into our blood to awaken our responses, activate our blood sugar for energy production to fuel our muscles, increase our heart rate and respiration so that we can either fight or run away from danger..

-This response is great but the problem is that this fight and flight mechanism should only be short lived, the nervous system should be able to switch back into ‘normal’ mode fairly quickly once any danger has passed or we are in a place of safety.
+This “FIGHT and FLIGHT'“ response is a game changer as it keeps us safe but the problem is that this should only be short lived, the nervous system should be able to switch back fairly quickly back into ‘normal’ mode once danger has passed or when we are in a place of safety.

-Insomnia or trouble falling asleep, and feeling like you are not rested in the morning.
+You have trouble falling asleep, or insomnia, and/or wake up feeling like you are not rested in the mornings.

-Your hormones are all over the place and maybe finding it difficult to get pregnant or your libido is just non-existent.
+Your hormones are all over the place, your periods are irregular, maybe you are finding it difficult to get pregnant or that your libido is just non-existent.

-Your memory and focus isn’t as sharp as it use to be.
+You cannot think straight at times and your memory and focus just isn’t as sharp as it use to be.

-Your immunity is low and keep catching the cold, or becoming unwell more often and just can’t shake it off.
+Your immunity is low, you keep catching the cold, or are becoming unwell more often and then you just can’t shake it off.

-Find that you cannot get through the day without reaching for either coffee or sugar mid afternoon.
+You cannot get through the day without you reaching out for either sugar or coffee mid afternoon.

 Stubborn weight gain - especially around the middle.